Yvand/hugo-LDAPCP/content/docs/usage/install.md

   Write-Host "Assembly was successfully added to the GAC."
   ```

-- Restart the IIS service and the SharePoint timer service (SPTimerV4) on all SharePoint servers.
+- Restart the IIS service and the SharePoint timer service (SPTimerV4).

 ## Enable the claims provider

-To enable LDAPCP, it must be associated with the SPTrustedLoginProvider which stores the configuration with the trusted STS:
+To be enabled, LDAPCP must be associated with the SPTrustedLoginProvider which stores the configuration with the trusted STS:

 ```powershell
 $trust = Get-SPTrustedIdentityTokenIssuer "SPTRUST NAME"